pirovc/ganon/README.md

 - Using `--report-type reads` the first line of the file will show the number of unclassified reads

 - When `--report-type reads` only taxa that received direct read matches, either unique or through lca, are considered.
-In cases where the classification is very ambiguous, some reads may have only shared matches and will not be reported.
+Some reads may have only shared matches and will not be reported.
 To look at those matches you can create a report with `--report-type matches` or look at the file {prefix}**.rep**.

 ### table